Dačice: Administrative division

 Prostřední Vydří forms an exclave of the municipal territory.

+Etymology

+The name Dačice is derived from the personal name Dak or Dač (shortened forms of names such as Damír, Dabor or Dalimír).

 Geography

 Dačice is located about 31 km east of Jindřichův Hradec and 36 km south of Jihlava.
 Despite administratively being a part of the South Bohemian Region, the town lies in the historical land of Moravia.
 It lies in the Křižanov Highlands.
 The highest point is the hill Plec at 608 m above sea level.

 The town is situated at the confluence of the Moravian Thaya River and its longest tributary, the Vápovka Stream.
 There are also many other smaller streams and the municipal territory is rich fishponds, supplied by these streams.
 The most numerous set of fishponds is built on the stream Rybniční potok.